Gyne-Lotrimin Side Effects

 Generic Name: clotrimazole topical

-Note: This page contains information about the side effects of clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Gyne-Lotrimin.
+Note: This document contains side effect information about clotrimazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Gyne-Lotrimin.

 For the Consumer

 Applies to clotrimazole topical: topical cream, topical lotion, topical solution

 Along with its needed effects, clotrimazole topical (the active ingredient contained in Gyne-Lotrimin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.